hyroai/agenda/README.md

 We optimize on:

-- composability; abilities and knowledge can be disabled or enabled and don't interfere with each other
+- composability; actions and knowledge can be disabled or enabled and don't interfere with each other
 - reuse; bots can share a part of their configuration
 - focus on business logic rather than NLP; no training examples.